realgjl/r_basic/README.md

 ```
 Check the python version again and/or check if "conda" command works.

-4. To show the hidden files in Mac, press: "command" + "shift" + ".".
+2. To show the hidden files in Mac, press: "command" + "shift" + ".".

-5. If you found you need to download Java packages, check this [post](https://community.rstudio.com/t/java-problem-on-mac-mojave-solved/34223).
+3. If you found you need to download Java packages, check this [post](https://community.rstudio.com/t/java-problem-on-mac-mojave-solved/34223).

-6. Run in a code editor, like [CodeRunner for macOS](https://coderunnerapp.com)
+4. If you would like to run R in a code editor ([CodeRunner for macOS](https://coderunnerapp.com)),
  - Open "Preference" tab (command + ","), create a new language named "R" (or not :);
  - In the section "Run Command", write your binary folder of the r environment like this:
 ```terminal